 To quote Will from The Inbetweeners, caravaning is nothing more than “a sense of shitting in a bucket in a cupboard … in England… with your parents!”

 Granted, a long weekend in NYC or two weeks in Sri Lanka sounds more up our street, but according to some, the great British pursuit favoured by our grandparents is about to come back and, apparently, it’s cooler than ever.
 Not convinced?
 Here are seven reasons to consider a week in a home on wheels…

 Millennials have said it is, so it is

-It’s always good to take statistics with a rather large pinch of salt, but according to Auto Trader, 33% of those planning a staycation this summer would consider staying in a caravan.
+It’s always good to take statistics with a rather large pinch of salt, but according to Auto Trader (study 2020), 33% of those planning a staycation this summer would consider staying in a caravan.

 Due to the coronavirus crisis, the popularity of rented holiday apartments and houses is set to fall behind caravans and hotels post-COVID-19 and chances are if you’re reading this, they mean you.
 Yep, it’s millennials (25-34 year-olds specifically and the majority of The Handbook readers) that are driving the trend for caravan-based staycations.

 When surveyed, a massive “40% of this age group said they would consider staying in a caravan in the UK this summer – more than any other age group,” A spokesperson for the brand claimed.

 Whether millennials are really that keen on the idea or not, with festival season cancelled and Ibiza (or anywhere for that matter) on ice, perhaps caravanning in the UK fits somewhere in the middle.